Nanoseb/ncTelegram/README.md

 ```
 $ cp /etc/ncTelegram.conf ~/.ncTelegram.conf
 ```
-Be sure that the path of `telegram-cli` and the public key in the configuration file are correct.
+Be sure that the path of `telegram-cli` and the public key are set correctly.

 #### Tips